Bosley Crowther: Film criticism

 Though his preferences in popular movies were not always predictable, Crowther in general detested action and war films that depicted violence and gunplay.
 He defended epics such as Ben-Hur (1959) and Cleopatra (1963), but gave the World War II film The Great Escape (also 1963) a highly unfavorable review, and panned David Lean's later works.
 He called Lawrence of Arabia (1962) a "thundering camel-opera that tends to run down rather badly as it rolls on into its third hour and gets involved with sullen disillusion and political deceit."

 Crowther often admired foreign-language films, especially the works of Roberto Rossellini, Vittorio De Sica, Ingmar Bergman, and Federico Fellini.
 However he was critical of some iconic releases as well.
 He found Akira Kurosawa's classic Throne of Blood (1957, but not released in the U.S. until 1961), derived from Macbeth, ludicrous, particularly its ending; and called Godzilla (1954) "an incredibly awful film".
 Crowther dismissed Alfred Hitchcock's Psycho (1960) as "a blot on an otherwise honorable career".
 After other reviewers praised the film, Crowther recanted his criticism and named it one of the top ten movies of the year, writing that Psycho was a "bold psychological mystery picture....
 [I]t represented expert and sophisticated command of emotional development with cinematic techniques."
-He commented that while Satyajit Ray's Pather Panchali (1955, US: 1958) took on "a slim poetic form" the structure and tempo of it "would barely pass as a 'rough cut' with editors in Hollywood".
-Writing about L'Avventura (1960), Crowther said that watching the film was "like trying to follow a showing of a picture at which several reels have got lost."
+He commented that while Satyajit Ray's Pather Panchali (1955; U.S., 1958) took on "a slim poetic form," the structure and tempo of it "would barely pass as a 'rough cut' with editors in Hollywood".
+Writing about L'Avventura (1960; U.S., 1961), Crowther said that watching the film was "like trying to follow a showing of a picture at which several reels have got lost."

-The career of Bosley Crowther is discussed at length in For the Love of Movies: The Story of American Film Criticism, including his support for foreign-language cinema and his public repudiation of McCarthyism and the Blacklist.
-In this 2009 documentary film, contemporary critics who appreciate his work, such as A. O. Scott, appear, but also those who found his work too moralistic, such as Richard Schickel, Molly Haskell, and Andrew Sarris.
+The career of Bosley Crowther is discussed at length in the 2009 documentary film For the Love of Movies: The Story of American Film Criticism.
+The film includes discussions of his support for foreign-language cinema and his public repudiation of McCarthyism and the Blacklist.
+And it includes appearances of critics who appreciate his work, such as A. O. Scott, as well as those who found his work too moralistic, such as Richard Schickel, Molly Haskell, and Andrew Sarris.